braydio/Zoidtekc-Toolkit/README.md

 # dotpy-toolkit

 **dotpy-toolkit** is this collection of Python scripts with cute names and fun features that I made and packaged for use from the command line.
 These likely exist in some form elsewhere, likely in a more comprehensive and well maintained library - but not these.
+ - remember to fix the dotpy_toolkit dir name...

 ## Overview